bogaudio/BogaudioModules/README.md

 Both functions may be used simultaneously: the SELECT+CV value is added to the sequential/clocked value, wrapping around.
 Note that the STEPS value only affects the sequential value; for example, using a clock input and setting STEPS to 2 will yield an alternation between two adjacent inputs, but this pair can be selected with the SELECT knob or CV.

+On the context (right-click) menu, if option "Select on clock" is selected, then the select value (knob and CV) is checked and used to modify the active step only when a clock is received, rather than continuously.

 #### 1:8

 1:8 is the opposite of 8:1 -- it routes a single input to 1 of 8 outputs.
 The control circuit behavior (CLOCK, SELECT, etc) is the same.